BruceWayne16/BruceWayne16/README.md

 - 👋 Hi, I’m @BruceWayne16
-- 👀 I’m interested in finance and investing and how I can use Python and SQL to get better at them.
+- 👀 I’m interested in finance and investing and how I can use Python and SQL to get better at both of them.
-- 🌱 I’m currently learning Python and programming in general.
+- 🌱 I’m currently learning Python, SQL, and programming in general.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...